Olex2/help/gui/EN/work/refine.md

 # Set Reflection File
 The reflection file is specified here; it contains in a condensed form all the data that were collected during the X-ray diffraction experiment.

-## hkl
+## hkl file
-The standard format for a reflection file is the **hkl** file.
-Choose the file against which to refine your model from this drop-down menu.
+The standard format for a data file containing observed reflections and their intensities from the diffraction experiment is the **hkl** file.
+Select from this drop-down menu the file against which to refine your model.
 There is no need to rename anything -- just choose the file and click **refine**.

 ## Other File Formats
 Olex2 can also handle file formats such as **raw** and others.